Monday Morning 5/19/2025:

 May 19, 2025 @ 11:00 am

-Riverfront Public Landing by the American Queen Paddle Wheel sculpture, followed by Cincinnati Masonic Center 317 East Fifth Street, Cincinnati, OH 45202
+Riverfront Public Landing by the American Queen Paddle Wheel sculpture.

 Welcome Lafayette at the same place he was received in 1825!

 The Cincinnati Riverfront has been developed into a lovely walkway of public parks.
 We will welcome Lafayette on the walkway plaza next to the American Queen Paddle Wheel sculpture, where the Historic Marker of his visit has been placed by The Lafayette Trail and Pomeroy Foundation.
-Speakers will include the Mayor of Cincinnati presenting a Proclamation declaring May 19th as “Marquis de Lafayette Day” and Chuck Schwam, Executive Director of the American Friends of Lafayette.
-Join members of the Daughters of the American Revolution (DAR) and Sons of the American Revolution (SAR) in wearing period attire (admired but not required).
+Speakers will include the Vice Mayor of Cincinnati presenting a Proclamation declaring May 19th as “Marquis de Lafayette Day” and Robert Kelly, Vice President, The American Friends of Lafayette.
+Join members of the Daughters of the American Revolution (DAR) Sons of the American Revolution (SAR) and Cincinnati-Lafayette Lodge No. 483 in wearing period attire (admired but not required).
 The SAR Color Guard will provide a salute to honor Lafayette.

 Open to all, free of charge.